-6.3.1.1 Strength Limit State
+6.4.1.1 Strength Limit State

 Stantec estimated factored resistances for the strength limit state by deriving nominal side and end resistance of drilled shafts in bedrock based on the results of the field explorations and laboratory testing programs conducted.
 The nominal side resistance (q_s) and end resistance (q_p) of drilled shafts in bedrock was determined in accordance with of the AASHTO LRFD Bridge Design Section 10.8.3.5.4.
 Using a design concrete strength of 4,000 psi (KYTC Standard Specifications Sect.
-601.03.03 - Class D), the nominal side resistance (q_s) and nominal end bearing resistance (q_p)were determined to be 34.9 ksf and 1480 ksf, respectively for the limestone bedrock.
-The nominal side resistance (q_s) for the shale is 28 ksf.
+601.03.03 - Class D), the nominal side resistance (q_s) and nominal end bearing resistance (q_p) were determined to be 34.9 ksf (based on the concrete strength) and 721ksf, respectively for the limestone bedrock.